 Where the design community meets.

-London, UK Designer + Developer + Harmonica Player, Make of crosspatch.io Joined about 3 years ago
+London, UK Designer + Developer + Harmonica Player, Make of crosspatch.io Joined over 5 years ago

 The trend of using Figma as a way of making websites and landing pages amazes me really.
 The best example being Dimensions of course but still.
 Landing, designed and deployed as figma prototype is at least quite a clever idea.
 Great job, Arsen! :)

 I'm wondering how accessible (and probably universal) choice of the white circle in the logo might be.